AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

   - `visualize_clusters_2d(self)`:
     - plot the clusters in the 2D PCA subspace on a static scatter plot.
 This allows a visual comparison for how different the clusters are from each other.

   - `plot_cluster_hourly_pattern(self, cluster)`:
     - given a cluster ID, plot a 7 (days of week) by 24 (hours in a day) temporal usage matrix using a heatmap visualization

   - `plot_all_hourly_patterns(self)`:
     - plot the temporal usage heatmap visualizations for all clusters in the `self.df` attribute

   - `plot_cluster_geo_pattern(self, cluster)`:
     - given a cluster ID, plot an interactive map visualization for visualizing the cluster geographical pattern.
     - save the resulting visualization as a html file in the output_path directory (typically `cached_viz` unless the user resets the path in `config.py`)

   - `__single_feature_viz(self, feature, title, ylabel, xlabel)`:
     - helper method for `plot_cluster_size` and `plot_avg_num_trips` functions below to plot a single bar chart of cluster feature VS. cluster ID

   - `__group_feature_viz(self, grp_key, stacked, title, ylabel, xlabel)`:
     - helper method for `plot_demographics` and `plot_ticket_purchasing_patterns` functions below to plot Multi-bar plot visualizations of cluster feature VS. cluster ID

   - `plot_cluster_size(self)`:
     - plot number of riders vs. cluster ID on a static bar chart

   - `plot_avg_num_trips(self)`:
     - plot average number of trips vs. cluster ID on a static bar chart

   - `plot_demographics(self, grp, stacked=True)`:
     - plot either a "stacked" or "grouped" barchart showing the inferred cluster demographics distributions
     - the `grp` option specifies which type of demographics distribution to display.
 Options are ['race', 'emp', 'edu', 'inc'] for race, employment, education and income.

   - `plot_ticket_purchasing_patterns(self, grp, stacked=True)`:
-    - plot either a "stacked" or "grouped" barchart showing cluster ticket purchasing patterns
+    - plot either a "stacked" or "grouped" bar chart showing cluster ticket purchasing patterns
-    - the `grp` option specifies which type of ticket purchasing habtit to display.
+    - the `grp` option specifies which type of ticket purchasing habit to display.
 Options are ['servicebrand', 'usertype', 'tariff'] for service brand (e.g. Rapid Transit), user type (e.g. Adult or Student), and tariff type (e.g. Monthly Pass).

 ## Auto Report Generator